 Google Analytics Alerts

-The flagship feature of Sistrix is its visibility index that measures how well your site is performing in search in comparison to your competitors.
+The flagship feature of Sistrix is its visibility index that measures how well your site performs in search compared to your competitors.
 Built into Sistrix is also an alerts system based upon that index.
 This makes it a great way to monitor your site and the competition with minimal effort.
 Read this on the Sistrix blog to get you underway.

-Rank trackers are also a pretty good way to monitor performance to see if rankings have been impacted.
-As far as I know, there isn't a rank tracker that has a really impressive alerts system built in to make performance monitoring automation easy, but pretty much all of them have visualisations that show performance at a quick glance.
+Rank trackers are also a good way to monitor performance to see if rankings have been impacted.
+As far as I know, there isn't a rank tracker that has an impressive alerts system built in to make performance monitoring automation easy.
+Still, almost all of them have visualisations that show performance at a glance.
 Here are some recommendations:

 - Accuranker - Pretty cost-effective as far as rank trackers go, the position spread charts makes it really quick and easy to spot if performance has been impacted